Nate-Wessel/how2osm/readme.md

 For confident and experienced editors JOSM is a great tool but it can also be overwhelming and it counts on the user to know what they're doing to a pretty large degree.
 While most individual OSM editors use iD, most actual map edits are made in JOSM.

 To give an example, one important way of using JOSM is for [data imports](https://wiki.openstreetmap.org/wiki/Import).
 Now first of all, one does not simply import data into OSM from other sources.
 Imports are a long, arduous journey of a process involving much discussion with the community, whose consensus and approval is required, and a very thorough review of data licensing and permissions.
 But once an import process is underway, JOSM could be used to bring in hundreds or even thousands of features at a time, while checking for conflicts with preexisting data.

+## Concluding thoughts

+OSM is a whole world unto itself, I guess quite literally.
+Over the last decade or so its millions of users around the world, spanning many languages and cultures have developed a shared representation of the entire world.
+Like that world, it's big and complex and messy and still very much a work in progress.
+But it's also filled to the brim with useful, and indeed fascinating information.
+OSM can take a while to familiarize yourself with, and indeed you'll never know everything about it.
+It's just too big and it's always changing.
+But I hope I've enticed you here to look a little more into it and consider OSM data as a potentially valuable resource in your various endeavors.

+Welcome to the OSM community!